geodynamics/pylith/docs/user/problems/output.md

 #### Output at Discrete Points

 In many situations with recorded observations, one would like to extract the solution at the same locations as the recorded observation.
-=The locations are specified in a text file.
+The locations are specified in a text file.

 #### `PointsList` Reader